 - hole in the cartilage between your nose (nasal septal perforation).
 A whistling sound when you breathe may be a symptom of nasal septal perforation.

 - Slow wound healing.
-You should not use Dymista Nasal Spray until your nose has healed if you have a sore in your nose, if you have had surgery on your nose, or if your nose has been injured.
+You should not use DYMISTA until your nose has healed if you have a sore in your nose, if you have had surgery on your nose, or if your nose has been injured.

 - Thrush (candida), a fungal infection in your nose and throat.
-Tell your doctor if you have any redness or white colored patches in your nose or mouth.
+Tell your healthcare provider if you have any redness or white colored patches in your nose or mouth.

 - Eye problems, such as glaucoma or cataracts.
 Some people may have eye problems, including glaucoma and cataracts.
-You should have regular eye exams when using Dymista Nasal Spray.
+You should have regular eye exams when using DYMISTA.

 - Immune system problems that may increase your risk of

 infections.
-Dymista Nasal Spray may cause problems with the way your immune
+DYMISTA may cause problems with the way your immune system protects

-system protects your body against infection and increase your risk of
+your body against infection and increase your risk of infection.
+Avoid contact

 - aches or pains